-The Department of Neurosurgery at UI Health internationally recognized for its faculty, groundbreaking research, and patient-center mission.
-It is ranked among the university leaders in serving as principal and co-investigator for multiple extramurally funded research projects.
+The Department of Neurosurgery at UI Health internationally recognized for its faculty, groundbreaking research, and patient-centered mission.
+It is a leading academic medical center in serving as principal and co-investigator for multiple extramurally funded research projects.

 The research division within the Department of Neurosurgery is involved in more than 30 basic and clinical research projects in areas including stroke, brain aneurysms, brain tumors, chronic pain, and complex spine cases.
-The success of the National Institutes Of Health (NIH) study, VERiTAS (Vertebrobasilar Flow Evaluation and Risk of Transient Ischemic Attack and Stroke) led by Dr. Sepideh Amin-Hanjani, demonstrates our program's ability to successfully oversee a multisite, international project to determine predictors of stroke in high-risk populations.
+The success of the National Institutes of Health study, VERiTAS (Vertebrobasilar Flow Evaluation and Risk of Transient Ischemic Attack and Stroke), led by Dr. Sepideh Amin-Hanjani, demonstrates our program's ability to successfully oversee a multisite, international project to determine predictors of stroke in high-risk populations.

 Our physicians and researchers are dedicated to research to treat complex brain aneurysms with innovative approaches, and two recent brain aneurysm studies led by our faculty were the first of their kind in the Midwest.

 Dr. Fady T. Charbel, head of the Department of Neurosurgery, served as site principal investigator for a multi-site international study examining the success of laser-assisted bypass.
 The late Dr. Victor Aletich also garnered FDA approval for state-of the art treatment of complex aneurysms that, left otherwise untreated, would have resulted in blindness and death.